Checking in with the 2022-2023 Artist in Residence Program

 If you peeked into LFC’s art rooms these days, you would see them filled with whales, snails, jellyfish, a cave, a cyclops eye, a boat and plenty of fish.

-These props and characters were designed to recreate the world of Homer’s Odyssey, particularly the chapter detailing Odysseus’ journey to the island of the Cyclops Polyphemus.Led by this year’s incredible Artists in Residence team from the Lookingglass Theatre Company and the Chicago International Puppet Theater Festival, students of all ages helped create the set for black-and-white silent film, which will reenact the story.
+These props and characters were designed to recreate the world of Homer’s Odyssey, particularly the chapter detailing Odysseus’ journey to the island of the Cyclops Polyphemus.Led by this year’s incredible Artists in Residence team from the Lookingglass Theatre Company and the Chicago International Puppet Theater Festival, students of all ages helped create the set for this silent film, which will reenact the story.

 Over the last few weeks, puppeteer Tom Lee has been working with students at all levels to animate art pieces through construction and movement: